 Trump camp points to Nevada, claims evidence of 'double votes,' dead people's names on ballots

-The Trump 2020 Campaign has filed a lawsuit in Nevada, telling a judge is has evidence that the names of deceased people appeared on ballots in last month's election -- and more than 42,000 instances of “double votes.”
+The Trump 2020 Campaign has filed a lawsuit in Nevada, telling a judge it has evidence that the names of deceased people appeared on ballots in last month's election -- and more than 42,000 instances of “double votes.”

 President Trump lost Nevada to Democrat Joe Biden by 33,596 votes, with the state's final tally certified last week by both its Supreme Court and Democratic Gov. Steve Sisolak, essentially securing the state’s six Electoral College votes for Biden.